VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Acknowledgments

 \section{Acknowledgments}

-We acknowledge other contributors (in no particular order) including Xue-Fei Liu, Peng-Fei Liu, Zhao-Fu Zhang, Tian Wang, Dao-Xiong Wu, Ya-Chao Liu, Jiang-Shan Zhao, Qiang Li and iGo Li.
-We gratefully acknowledge helpful discussions with Zhe-Yong Fan, Qi-Jing Zheng and Yun-Ye Liang.
+We acknowledge other contributors (in no particular order) including Peng-Fei Liu, Xue-Fei Liu, Zhao-Fu Zhang, Tian Wang, Dao-Xiong Wu, Ya-Chao Liu, Jiang-Shan Zhao and Qiang Li.
+We gratefully acknowledge helpful discussions with Zhe-Yong Fan, Qi-Jing Zheng and Ming-Qing Liao.
 We also thank various researchers around the world for reporting bugs and suggesting features, which have lead to significant improvements in the accuracy and robustness of the package.
 V.W. gratefully appreciates Yoshiyuki Kawazoe and Shigenobu Ogata for their invaluable support.
-This work was supported in part by the National Natural Science Foundational of China under (Grant No. 51877177) and the Natural Science Basic Research Plan in Shaanxi Province (Grant No. 2019JM594).
+V.W. also thanks The Youth Innovation Team of Shaanxi Universities.